HenrikBengtsson/GSE84920.parser/README.md

  * [GSM2254219]: Combinatorial scHi-C Library PL2
  * [GSM2438426]: Combinatorial scHi-C Library ML4

-Except for the last sample (ML4), they are all from human and mouse cell lines that contains HeLa S3, HAP1, Patski, and primary MEF cells.
+Except for the last sample (ML4), they are all from human cell lines (labelled HAP1, HeLa, K562, Asynchronous, Nocadazole), and mouse cell lines (labelled MEF and Patski).

 ## R API